Table of Contents

 Additional information on yellow fever vaccination can be found in The Australian Immunisation Handbook.top of page

-Travellers should seek medical advice on yellow fever vaccination for their individual medical circumstances, particularly about the suitability of yellow fever vaccine for infants, pregnant women and those who are immuno-compromised.
+Travellers should seek medical advice on yellow fever vaccination for their individual medical circumstances, particularly about the suitability of yellow fever vaccine for infants, pregnant or breastfeeding women and those who are immuno-compromised.

-If your health care practitioner is of the opinion that vaccination is contraindicated on medical grounds, they should supply you with a signed letter detailing the reasons why you should not be vaccinated.
-You should contact the embassy of the country(ies) to which you are travelling to ascertain if the letter needs to be in another language in addition to English in order to meet the entry requirements of the country(ies).
+If your health care practitioner is of the opinion that vaccination is contraindicated on medical grounds, they should supply you with a dated and signed letter detailing the reasons why you should not be vaccinated.
+You should contact the embassy of the country(ies) to which you are travelling to determine whether the letter needs to be in another language in addition to English in order to meet the entry requirements of the country(ies).

 Additional information on contraindications and precautions related to yellow fever vaccination can be found in The Australian Immunisation Handbook.

 Yellow fever vaccinations must be provided by an approved yellow fever vaccination clinic.
 These clinics will provide a vaccination certificate in the form approved and required by WHO.
 A single dose of yellow fever vaccine will provide life-long protection against the disease for most people.
 Travellers should ensure they are vaccinated no less than 10 days before entering the yellow fever risk area, due to protection beginning 10 days after vaccination.
 For details of your nearest yellow fever vaccination clinic, please contact your state or territory health department.
 Contact details for state or territory health departments can be found below.